ajitagupta/motivationforeverybody/README.md

 your number is about grinding: working hard every day to achieve your long- term goals. improving—at anything—is always fun.

-Reaching and Repeating: Try to do what you can’t do—yet.
+* Reaching and Repeating: Try to do what you can’t do—yet.
 That’s how you learn.
-Engagement: Practice must command your attention and make you feel emotionally invested in striving for a goal.
+* Engagement: Practice must command your attention and make you feel emotionally invested in striving for a goal.
 You’ll try harder and be more engaged, and you’ll improve more rapidly.
-Purposefulness: Practice must directly connect to the skill you want to build.
+* Purposefulness: Practice must directly connect to the skill you want to build.
-Strong, Speedy Feedback: Practice must provide an immediate and consistent flow of accurate information about performance.
+* Strong, Speedy Feedback: Practice must provide an immediate and consistent flow of accurate information about performance.
+* Focus on other people: Work your number by giving.
+Greater Autonomy and Independence, Clearer Expectations, More Meaningful Objectives, Give a Better Sense of Purpose, Give More Opportunities to Provide Significant Input, Give a Better Sense of Connection, Give Greater Consistency, Give Private Criticism, Give Public Praise, Give Everyone a Chance for a Meaningful Future, Compliment them for something they would least expect.
+(Expected feels good.
+Unexpected makes an even bigger impact.).
+Then you can use that gratification and fulfillment to motivate you to try the next strategy.

+## You Don’t Need a Coach; You Need a Pro
+Whom you choose to admire—and it is a choice—says more about you than about that person.
+We tend to admire certain people because we see something of ourselves in them.
+We like to think that what they do and how they do it indicates what we would do if given the chance.